During loading of source code, all terms being read in are subject to

 M:goal_expansion(Goal1, Layout1, Module, Goal2, Layout2) :- ...

 which should define how to transform a given Goal1 into Goal2.
 Expansions are per module and should be defined in the module M in which Goal1 is locally defined.
 It is called for every goal occurring in a clause being loaded, asserted, or meta-called.
-If it succeeds, Goal2 is used for further processing, and may be arbitrarily complex.
+If it succeeds, then Goal2 is used for further processing, and may be arbitrarily complex.

 The other arguments are for supporting source-linked debugging and passing the source module; see the reference page for details.